-Market discipline has occupied an increasingly prominent position in discussions of the banking industry in recent years.
-Market discipline is the idea that the actions of shareholders, creditors, and counterparties of banking companies can influence the investment, operational, and risk-taking decisions of bank managers (Flannery 2001; Bliss and Flannery 2002).
+Market discipline has occupied an increasingly prominent place in discussions of the banking industry in recent years.
+Market discipline is the idea that the actions of shareholders, creditors, and counterparties of banking companies can influence the investment, operational, and risk-taking decisions of bank managers (Flannery 2001, Bliss and Flannery 2002).
 Bank supervisors have embraced market discipline as a complement to supervisory and regulatory tools for monitoring risk at individual banks and for limiting systemic risk in the banking system.
 For instance, the Basel Committee on Banking Supervision says "the provision of meaningful information about common risk metrics to market participants is a fundamental tenet of a sound banking system.
-It reduces information asymmetry and helps promote comparability of banks' risk profiles" (Basel Committee on Banking Supervision 2015).1
+It reduces information asymmetry and helps promote comparability of banks' risk profiles..."
+(Basel Committee on Banking Supervision 2015).1

 For market discipline to be effective, market participants must have sufficient information to assess the current condition and future prospects of banking companies.
-This

-1 The Basel II/III regulatory capital regime incorporates market discipline as the "third pillar," along with minimum capital standards and supervisory oversight (Basel Committee on Banking Supervision 2004). fact has prompted a range of proposals for enhanced public disclosure by banks.
-Many of these proposals have focused on disclosure of forward-looking risk information, such as value at risk (VaR) for trading portfolios or model-based estimates of credit risk exposure.
+This realization has prompted a range of proposals for enhanced public disclosure by banks.
+Many of these proposals have focused on disclosure of forward-looking risk information, such as value-atrisk (VaR) for trading portfolios or model-based estimates of credit risk exposure.
 In the words of a major international supervisory group, disclosure of VaR and other forward-looking risk measures is a means of providing "a more meaningful picture of the extent and nature of the financial risks a firm incurs, and of the efficacy of the firm's risk management practices" (Multidisciplinary Working Group on Enhanced Disclosure 2001).

 But to what extent does such information result in meaningful market discipline?
-Is risk taking or performance affected by the amount of information banks provide about their risk exposures and risk management systems?
-This article explores these questions by examining whether the amount of information disclosed by a sample of large U.S. bank holding companies (BHCs) affects the future risk-adjusted performance of those banking firms.
-We focus, in particular, on disclosures made in the banks' annual reports about market risk in their trading activities.
-Following previous work on disclosure (Baumann and Nier 2004; Nier and Baumann 2006; Pérignon and Smith 2010; Zer 2014), we construct a market risk disclosure index and ask how differences in this index affect future performance.
+Is risktaking or performance affected by the amount of information banks provide about their risk exposures and risk management systems?
+This paper examines these questions by looking at how the amount of information disclosed by a sample of large U.S. bank holding companies (BHCs)